Rapha149/MessageHider/tutorials/English/ENGLISH.md

 ## General

 First of all: Thank you for using this plugin and reading this tutorial!
-A few information in advance:
+A little bit of information in advance:

 - In general, if you want to send me anything, please create an issue here.
 Please get in touch in the following cases:
     - If you want to translate this tutorial into another language, which would be very cool!